safi21/safi21/README.md

 - 👋 Hi, I’m @safi21
-- 👀 I’m interested in Deep Learning and NLP
+- 👀 I’m interested in Deep Learning and Computer Vision
-- 🌱 I’m currently learning Python, Linear Algebra and Statistics
+- 🌱 I’m currently learning Pytorch, Linear Algebra and Statistics.
 - 📫 You can reach me on sappiahmed@gmail.com

 <!---